 “I do not consider that the advance can be truly called anything other than a loan.
 It is not a payment on account of [earnings] because it is not a part payment which cannot be recovered: on the contrary it is an express term of the advance that it is repayable on demand.
 I do not see that the advances fall within the scope of income to be assessed under the PAYE system” (page 736).

-The way in which directors become entitled to remuneration is explained at EIM42300.
+EIM42300 explains the way in which directors become entitled to remuneration.